SERG-Delft/delftswa/2020/assignment.md

 If you conduct measurements, you may find that certain numbers point at poor code quality.
-In such cases, offer an explanation _why_ the code ended up like it is now, assess whether trade-offs have been made, and try to imagine constructive proposals how to resolve the problems you found.
+In such cases, offer an explanation _why_ the code ended up like it is now, assess whether trade-offs have been made, and demonstrate leadership by offering constructive proposals how to resolve the problems you found.

 Relevant pointers for this essay include: